AdobeDocs/commerce-php/src/pages/developer/components/routing.md

 ---
-group: php-developer-guide
-title: Routing
+title: Routing | Commerce PHP Extensions
+description: Define how data reaches classes in Adobe Commerce and Magento Open Source extension development.
 ---

+# Routing

-In web applications, such as Magento, routing is the act of providing data from a URL request to the appropriate class for processing.
+In web applications, such as Adobe Commerce and Magento Open Source, routing is the act of providing data from a URL request to the appropriate class for processing.
 Adobe Commerce and Magento Open Source routing uses the following flow:

 ![Request processing](../../_images/magento2-request-processing.png)